CBL Attendance and Participation | Daily Quizzes |

-This section of Latin 102 has a CBL component.
-You will be teaching Latin at either City View School or the Marie Anne Center once a week beginning in early February.
+This section of Latin 101 has a CBL component.
+You will be teaching Latin at one of three local elementary once a week from early October onwards.

 Your participation in this essential part of the class will be graded based on attendance and preparation.
 CBL attendance will make up 7% of your grade and you will lose 1% for every unexcused absence from your CBL assignment.
-In order to achieve the remaining 9% for preparation, you and your groupmates will submit lesson plans for each week.
-A lesson plan should consist of 1) objectives for your class, 2) activities that will help you to meet this objective, 3) a list of key concepts and vocabulary that you are using, 4) a plan to assess the achievement of the object, and 5) the materials you will need for the lesson.
-You can find some good examples of lesson plans for fourth graders here.
+In order to achieve the remaining 9% for preparation, you and your group mates will turn in three portfolios with materials that you intend to use in your classroom visits.

-I know this may seem like a daunting task and to that effect, I have integrated the CBL component into our daily workflow.
-I have allotted time in class to develop lesson plans to use for school visit.
+I know this may seem like a daunting task and to that effect, I have tried to integrate the CBL component into our daily workflow.
+I have allotted time in class to develop materials to use for school visit.
 Further, I have tried to make some of your assignments suitable for use (with adaption) in the classroom setting.

 We will have thirty-six daily quizzes that test you on basic grammatical concepts and vocabulary that you have prepared for class.
 The quizzes will be short (less than five minutes) and administered at the very beginning of class.
 The quizzes are designed to ensure that you are doing daily work (i.e. studying and memorizing) necessary to do well in this class.

 NB: If you miss a quiz due to an excused absence, you can make-up the quiz.
 If your absence is unexcused, you will receive a 0% on that day’s quiz.